top of page

 Your business does not have unlimited resources.
 How you spend your money, time, and resources today will determine your business capabilities and profits tomorrow.
 Business authors like Jim Collins and Patrick Lencioni have documented the risk of business leaders not allocating sufficient time for planning.
 The adage, measure twice, cut once is especially true in business.
 Defining where you want to be in 5 years will increase your likelihood of reaching your goal.

-3. Set financial targets and define the revenue streams that will help you achieve those targets.
+• Set financial targets and define the revenue streams that will help you achieve those targets.
 How much revenue do you need to generate to reach your goals?
 What investments will you need to make to create more revenue?
 One of the hardest things for many business owners is accepting that financial progress is not a straight line.
-Frequently, you will make less money in the short term to make more money in the long term.
-Being clear on your long-term goals, you can find the clarity necessary to invest in the people and capital you need today to reach your financial goals tomorrow.
+Frequently, you must invest in the short term to make more money in the long term.
+Being clear on your long-term goals will help you find the clarity necessary to invest in the people and capital you need today to reach your financial goals tomorrow.

 Who should you include in this plan?